 Take a look at our what is the best stairlift to buy guide to get some helpful advice before purchasing your stairlift.

 As older people creep past retirement age and start to celebrate milestone birthdays, adult children are faced with many questions about how to help their parents stay in their homes.

 Each family will have different concerns and questions, but ultimately the aim is to help older parents remain in the comfort of their homes while remaining safe.

 One of the things you can do is look into having a stairlift installed, which is particularly important if the home has multiple floors.
-We have straight and curved stairlifts as well as stairlifts which are suitable for narrow stairs and outdoors.
+We have straight and curved stairlifts as well as stairlifts which are suitable for narrow stairs.

 No matter which stairlift you choose for your parents you can rest assured that the equipment will continue to provide them with extra confidence in getting around their home with ease, even in the event of power cuts.
 Read our aftercare section which explains how our stairlifts will continue to work when there is a power shortage.